jeremy-banks/devops/README.md

   - CPU
   - Sessions
 - Triggering a DR event
-- Implement backend tfstate and lock
+- Implement backend tfstate lock with dynamodb
 - Mozilla Secrets OPerationS (SOPS) protects secrets in code using Key Management System (KMS) Customer Managed Key (CMK)
 - Centralized logging with compression and glacier archive
   - DNS logs sent to CloudWatch Log Group and S3 (with cross-regional replication and glacier)